May 17, 2017

 On the other hand, if you want to save some money in your warehouse, your service level to customers will almost certainly suffer.

 But what if you could get better overall service levels to your customers while also saving money invested in inventory?
 Recall the first lesson in this course when you classified your inventory.
 Well, if you invest your money into the A items and take investment away from the C items, you can achieve your goals.
 This is because you don’t have to stock as much of the inventory your customers don’t buy from you.
 But you have to invest more into the inventory that your customers actually buy.
 Sounds simple, but how do you define a stocking policy?

 Defining a stocking policy

 The only practical way to set a stocking policy is to define these two things:

-- What service level I want to provide my customers
+- What service level you want to provide your customers

-- What kind of replenishment or order cycle I want to use
+- What kind of replenishment or order cycle you want to use

 You may remember from a previous day in this course that these are both inputs to the Safety Stock calculation.
 That’s right: the best way to control your stocking policy is through setting the correct Safety Stock.

 And to get to the goal of achieving better service levels to your customers whilst saving money, you have to set a different stocking policy for items that are classified differently.
 Here’s an example stocking policy: